rwcuminale/English-3/README.md

 ### Attendance

 Excused absences result in excused class participation for the day.
-Any major deadlines are moved to the next class.
+Except in the case of group presentations, any major deadlines are moved to the next class.
-You are counted absent if you do not show up to class or are absent without permission.
+For group presentations, they must accommodate your absence: prepare in advance for the possibility of absences.
 If you are absent for an in-class assignment, you must make it up for homework.
 If you are absent for a quiz, you must take it the day you return.
 Unexcused absences will not be afforded these opportunities: